After you’ve determined your configuration options, you must setup your virtual machines (VMs) using a ThoughtSpot image for Azure.

-- To see the public IP, click on the VM name link.
+- To see the public IP, click the VM name link.
 This will show the public IP of the VM.

-- To see the private IP click on Networking (below SETTINGS on the left side of the screen).
+- To see the private IP click Networking (below SETTINGS on the left side of the screen).

 Connect to the VM via SSH, using the private key provided for the admin user.

 Update the password for both the

 $ sudo passwd admin Changing password for user admin $ sudo passwd thoughtspot Changing password for user thoughtspot